Off The GridMay 25, 2017

 There are so many tests, and they each have their own unique characteristics.
 I want to break down each and every one, so that you can understand which might be the best for you and your health.

-There are a number of electrodermal screening tests that are used for food intolerances.
-The basic idea is that these tests measure how resistant the skin is to a mild, electric current, which is called galvanic skin response.
+There are a number of electrodermal screening tests used for food intolerances.
+The basic idea is that these tests measure how resistant the skin is to a mild, electric current, called galvanic skin response.

 Applied Kinesiology Test